xivh/CASMcode_configuration/python/doc/usage/occ_events/construct_occevent_cluster_specs.rst

 Construct a prototype OccEvent
 ------------------------------

-To generate local-cluster orbits or local basis functions, one prototype OccEvent from the orbit of symmetrically equivalent OccEvent must be provided.
-For convenience in checking for unique OccEvent, it is useful to construct an orbit of OccEvent and use the OccEvent that is sorted into the initial position.
+To generate local-cluster orbits or local basis functions, one prototype :class:`~libcasm.occ_events.OccEvent` from the orbit of symmetrically equivalent :class:`~libcasm.occ_events.OccEvent` must be provided.
+For convenience in checking for unique :class:`~libcasm.occ_events.OccEvent`, it is useful to construct an orbit of :class:`~libcasm.occ_events.OccEvent` and use the :class:`~libcasm.occ_events.OccEvent` that is sorted into the initial position.
 This can be done as follows:

 .. code-block:: Python